arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-modbus-tcp-plc-ide/content.md

 ## Modbus TCP

 The Modbus protocol is a messaging service structure using Client/Server or Master/Slave communication.
-It is an *application protocol*, being the data management independent of the transmission method.
+It is an *application protocol*, with its data management being independent of the transmission method.

-The **Modbus TCP/IP**, also briefly referred to as **Modbus TCP**, is a Modbus RTU protocol that uses TCP/IP interface over Ethernet to exchange data between compatible devices.
-There are some elements to understand with Modbus TCP:
+The **Modbus TCP/IP**, often simply referred to as **Modbus TCP**, is a variant of the Modbus RTU protocol that uses the TCP/IP interface over Ethernet to exchange data between compatible devices.
+Here are some key elements to understand about Modbus TCP:

-* The 'Transmission Control Protocol (TCP)' is responsible for exchanging packets.
+* The 'Transmission Control Protocol (TCP)' is responsible for the exchange of packets.

 * The 'Internet Protocol (IP)' defines the addresses for routing message destinations.

-* One characteristic of Modbus TCP is regarding how the data integrity is maintained.
-Due to Modbus TCP enclosing the basic data frame into the TCP frame, the usual checksum field of the Modbus is not used.
-Instead, the checksum method from Ethernet TCP/IP layer is used to ensure data integrity.
+* A distinct feature of Modbus TCP concerns how it maintains data integrity.
+Since Modbus TCP encapsulates the basic data frame within the TCP frame, the usual checksum field of Modbus isn't utilized.
+Instead, the checksum method from the Ethernet TCP/IP layer ensures data integrity.

-* The Modbus TCP/IP is structured by TCP/IP networking standards on the Ethernet using the Modbus messaging service as the data handler.
-The connected devices are usually Modbus TCP/IP Client and Server devices, but also interconnections established via routers, gateways, or bridges constructing a TCP/IP network.
+* Modbus TCP/IP adheres to TCP/IP networking standards on Ethernet, using the Modbus messaging service as its data handler.
+Typically, the connected devices are Modbus TCP/IP Client and Server devices.
+However, interconnections can also be established through routers, gateways, or bridges, forming a TCP/IP network.

 ***Controller/Peripheral is formerly known as Master/Slave.
 Arduino no longer supports the use of this terminology.
 Devices formerly known as Master are referred to as Controller/Client and devices formerly known as Slaves are referred to as Peripheral/Server.***